 Opioid Addiction Treatment & Rehab in Florida

 The opioid epidemic in the United States has drastically worsened since the turn of the millennium.
-More people than ever are abusing opioids, turning opioid addiction into a national emergency that has affected the lives of millions.
-Over 115 Americans die each day from overdosing on opioids, and has become one of the leading causes of death in America.
+Many more people are abusing opioids, turning opioid addiction into a national emergency that has affected the lives of millions.
+Over 115 Americans die each day from an overdose on opioids.
+The opioid epidemic has become a leading cause of death in America.

 Although it may seem like it to so many, overcoming an addiction to opioids is not impossible.
-Footprints Beachside Recovery specializes in the treatment of opioid addiction, and we work relentlessly to help you restore your life and ensure you heal in a dignified way.
+Footprints’ specializes in the treatment of opioid addiction, and we work relentlessly to help you restore your life and ensure you heal in a dignified way.

 Our holistic approach includes a multi-disciplinary method that focuses on physical withdrawals, overcoming the mental obsession and therapies used to return the brain to normal functioning.